Henry Cavill: Public image

+Following his breakout role as Superman in Man of Steel (2013), entertainment outlets highlighted his physique and his looks, which have also been characterized as embodying "classic Hollywood", with fashion outlets noting his tall, muscular build, striking features, and red-carpet elegance, describing his tailored suits and polished style as part of his enduring image.

-Cavill was listed as one of GQ's 50 best-dressed British men in 2012.
+In 2012, Cavill was listed as one of GQs 50 best-dressed British men.
 In December 2013, he was named "World's Sexiest Man" by British Glamour magazine.
 The same year, Empire magazine placed him third on their list of "The 100 Sexiest Movie Stars 2013".

 In early 2008, Cavill became the face of the British fragrance Dunhill.
 He appeared in two television commercials for the brand.

+Cavill's interest in video games has also contributed to a public persona associated with "nerd" culture.